Master the craft of sending emails that convert

 Less than 15 years ago, there was no email marketing software, nor any email automation tools.
 Back then, using email marketing for eCommerce sales growth would have meant a lot of blood, sweat, and tears.
 Seasoned business owners will remember sending newsletters manually, trying to create a buzz around their eCommerce businesses one subject line at a time.

-Good eCommerce email marketing is not about sending random types of emails manually to your customers, hoping that they’ll become profitable conversions overnight and increase your sales.
+But, let’s face it.
+Good eCommerce email marketing is not about sending the same types of emails manually to your customers, hoping that they’ll become profitable conversions overnight and increase your sales.

 Powerful email marketing is about understanding customers and establishing face-to-face communication with them with the help of the best email services.

 To help you do it right, I’ve put together the ultimate list of eCommerce email marketing tools and actionable tactics.